BIOS6623-UCD/bios6623-micpalumbo/Project3/Docs/Proj3Notes.md

 Would like to adjust for SES and gender in models

 Group2: Searching data for the point in time where change occurs

+November 15, 2017:
+The kink (change in slope) is occuring at a different time point for each person The change point only kicks in for people who have a dementia diagnosis We will only have linear terms (no quadratic)
+Model fixed effects: including effect of case (i.e. have dementia yes/no) allows for different intercepts for those who get diagnosed and those who don't, including effect of interaction case*age allows for a different slope for those who get diagnosed and those who don't
+A random intercept allows every subject to have a random intercept Random intercept with simple R structure accounts for the correlation of repeated measures on the same subject.
+It is equivalent to a model with no random effects and a CS R structure.
+We want to compare slopes between groups before the change point and after the change point.
+Within the people with dementia we want to compare the slope before the change point and after the change point to see if it is different.
+Once have fixed effects, could get more detailed with the correlation structure by allowing a different covariance structure for each group... (not sure I will want or know how to do this in R)

+November 20, 2017:
+Variance for change point estimate- conditional variance (ladybug theorem), see about what variance calculation they did in the paper (pg.
+1562 has variance for beta coefficients) var(betahat) = average of variances of the betas over each of the change points tested + variance of a list of betas? pg.
+1561 using the profile likelihood is what you use to get confidence interval for mle change point

+Table1: is baseline the first time you see them? yes 70 or 71 demented people
+Mother dataset- do table 1 before subsetting out people with less than 3 measures Then tell how many people dropped out due to selection for each outcome dataset Baseline is the first time they are seen with at least 1 outcome

+In write-up, talk about exclusion criteria for determining analytic sample size Ask investigators what sample I should use for table 1 (do it for analytic sample for each outcome?, do it for entire sample size?)

+November 22, 2017:
+Only doing animals outcome now!!!
+Figure out calculating conditional variance for beta estimates & how to code this Figure out calculating 95% CI for the change point & how to code this